 Instructions

-- Bring water to a boil on high heat in a 3 quart pot.
+- Bring water to a boil on high heat in a 3-quart pot.

-- Add the quinoa and stir.
+- Add the rinsed quinoa and stir.

 - Allow the quinoa to boil on high heat for 5 minutes.